Award-winning XR interactive experience designed for mindful engagement

 Discovery

-Getting inside users heads (and hearts)
+Getting inside users heads

 I started with people.
 Through interviews with individuals managing anxiety and stress, I found patterns that data couldn’t reveal.
 One participant said, “I want to escape, but these apps just remind me I’m sitting in my bedroom staring at my phone.”
 That stuck with me.
 Users craved presence—the feeling of actually being somewhere else.

 My competitive analysis showed that VR meditation experiences were often either too expensive, too sterile, or quickly lost novelty.
 The gap for an affordable, engaging, personalized XR wellness platform was wide open.
 Users emotionally connected to mindfulness practices were three times more likely to maintain them.
-Connection was the key.